cloudlinux/kernelcare-doc/docs/command_line/README.md

 ## kcarectl

+asds
+as
+s
+ss

-_/usr/bin/kcarectl_ - Manage KernelCare patches for your kernel.
+/usr/bin/kcarectl - Manage KernelCare patches for your kernel.

 | | |
 |-|-|